 FDA has recommended that its upper limit should be 4000 mgs but could be reduced in the future because of this development and to warn the people of the potential overdose.
 A regular dose of Tylenol tablet is 325 mgs, making the maximum number of tablets to 12 per day.
 When you take the combination drug, you may not be aware that you’re also ingesting the same substance in Tylenol and can result to an inadvertent overdose.

 Sadly as it may seem, some medications used to treat chronic pain have serious side effects including death.
-Back pain relief as administered by Norman Marcus Pain Institute in New York City is safe and proven effective.
+Back pain relief as administered by a clinic in New York City is safe and proven effective.
 Visit or call for an appointment for a comprehensive consultation regarding the source and treatment program for your back pain.

 At any given occasion, we all feel some degree of back pain in our lives.
 For cases of severe back pain, doctors usually recommend getting an MRI to find out the cause.
 In almost all cases, herniated disc is the culprit of back pain.